Dollar shines, U.S. yields surge on upbeat U.S. data

 TOKYO The dollar stayed strong and U.S. bond yields held firm on Thursday after data showed solid U.S. economic growth, even as the Federal Reserve repeated its message that it is in no hurry to raise interest rates.

-While the prospect of a solid U.S. recovery underpinned equities, many Asian shares slipped on profit-taking after
+The prospect of a solid U.S. recovery underpinned equities, with Japanese shares leading the gains thanks to the yen's fall against the dollar.

+The Nikkei average rose 0.4 percent while Australian shares inched up to hit six-year highs.
+MSCI's broadest index of Asia-Pacific shares outside Japan dipped 0.2 percent but held near 6 1/2-year high hit on Wednesday.

 U.S. April-June gross domestic product expanded at a 4.0 percent annualised rate as activity picked up broadly, while the reading for the first quarter was revised up to a contraction of 2.1 percent from an earlier estimate of a 2.9 percent drop.